Minatamis na saging is one of those nostalgic desserts that just feels like home-simple, sweet, and familiar.

 Minatamis na saging can be enjoyed both ways.
 Serve it warm if you like it comforting and syrupy, or chill it if you prefer it cold and refreshing.
 It's also great topped with ice and milk.

-- Saging con Yelo: A refreshing dessert made with sweetened saba bananas, shaved ice, and milk.
+- Saging con yelo: Sweetened saba bananas with shaved ice and milk.

-- Ginataang Bilo-Bilo: A soupy dessert made with sticky rice balls, saba bananas, sweet potatoes, and tapioca pearls simmered in coconut milk.
+- Ginataang bilo-bilo: A soupy dessert made with sticky rice balls, saba bananas, sweet potatoes, and tapioca pearls cooked in coconut milk.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!